Who Is Mia Khalifa, Really? Beyond Porn, TikTok, & Those Deleted Tweets

 The following is from a series of interviews with Khalifa.
 Her responses have been edited and condensed for clarity.

-Sarah Aphrodite top, $750, available at sarahaphrodite.com; Sarah Aphrodite skirt; Lada Legina earrings.
+Sarah Aphrodite top, $1,060 (AUD), available at sarahaphrodite.com; Sarah Aphrodite skirt; Lada Legina earrings.
 Outside Window: Nong Rak dress; Barolo Italy shoes.

 Refinery29: Why did you begin working in the adult film business?